Coronavirus: Which new countries have been removed from the safe travel list?

 – When will I have to self-isolate?

-The new measures come into force from 4am on Saturday August 22, meaning that travellers returning to the UK from any of those destinations have around 36 hours to avoid going into quarantine.
+The new measures come into force from 4am on August 29, meaning that travellers returning to the UK from any of those destinations have around 36 hours to beat quarantine.

 Anyone returning after that date will be required to self-isolate for 14 days.